laiba-mazhar/Console-Guitar-System-AI/README.md

 # Console-Guitar-System

 ## Overview
 This project is a C++ application that provides functionalities for user management, guitar learning, and a game environment.
-It includes classes for different user levels, a game implementation, and a graphical user interface (GUI).
+It includes classes for different user levels, a game implementation, and a graphical user interface (GUI)

 ## Files
 - `main.cpp`: Contains the main implementation code for the project.